 3. Ongoing support

-Who are your local Lactation Consultants for home (or clinic) visits?
-This is your go-to person for latch checks, initial investigation of supply issues, pain with latch, how to use your pump, bottle feeding challenges, etc. Some IBCLC’s will even do virtual visits!
-ICLA (https://ilca.org/why-ibclc-falc/) and USLCA (https://uslca.org/resources/find-an-ibclc/) are two national organizations with directories based on location.
+A Prenatal Lactation Consultation is a great place to start and it's important to identify the Lactation Consultants that will be able to help you before and after delivery?
+This is your go-to person for latch checks, initial investigation of supply issues, pain with latch, how to use your pump, bottle feeding challenges, etc. I offer virtual Lactation Consultations nationwide and will be adding in-person Lactation Consults in the South Carolina Upstate in August 2023 ICLA (https://ilca.org/why-ibclc-falc/) and USLCA (https://uslca.org/resources/find-an-ibclc/) are two national organizations with directories based on location.

 Do you know what your insurance covers for lactation support?
 If you have health insurance, your plan should cover lactation consultation visits.
 Generally, they cover a certain number of visits and MAY want you to see someone in their network.
-This process can be challenging to navigate so find out ahead of time what their “rules” are.
-I recommend you find out which IBCLC's they cover near you and if there is not a local IBCLC on your plan, they will often cover someone “out of network”.
-This process takes time to investigate so I recommend you do it well ahead of any issues.
+The Lactation Network has made this process easier and you can check your coverage here.
+You may be able to get pre-approved for six lactation visits with me at no out of pocket cost.

 For more info on insurance coverage, see the link below.
 It is from the New York Lactation Consultant Association and references New York but the information applies no matter where you live! https://www.nylca.org/blog/how-to-get-insurance-to-pay-for-your-lactation-consultant